-ART 4072 Photography II
+ART 4072 Advanced Photography

-Prerequisite: ART 3071.
+Prerequisite: ART 3071 and ART 3072.
 An advanced course in digital and black and white photography with emphasis on image manipulation and experimental processes.
-A 35mm camera with manual controls is required.
+Both a digital and a 35mm camera with manual controls are required.
 May be repeated for up to 9 hours of credit.